IFTTT/ConnectSDK-Android/connect-location/README.md

   * If the app has the permission, it will update the registered geo-fences if necessary
   * If the app doesn't have the permission, it will call the `LocationPermissionCallback#onRequestLocationPermission` to inform your app to prompt the permission request

+Once your app received the location permission grant, you can call `ConnectLocation.getInstance().activate`, without passing the LocationPermissionCallback instance, to activate the geo-fences.